-Instead of plowing money into developing new wells, Cross Timbers simply pays out most of its earnings to unitholders.
+Instead of plowing money into developing new wells, Cross Timbers Royalty Trust simply pays out most of its earnings to unitholders.
 That’s why the company is able to provide investors with a big dividend, which currently stands at 10.3%.

-Admittedly, Cross Timbers Royalty Trust stock’s monthly dividend payout fluctuates with energy prices.
+Admittedly, Cross Timbers Royalty stock’s monthly dividend payout fluctuates with energy prices.
 So you can’t rely on a consistent payout.
 But you can at least rely on there being a payout no matter what.

-I enter this year’s payouts as evidence:
+I enter this year’s dividends (so far) as evidence: